From BR Bullpen

 Duffy turned the amazing feat of a career .300+ average in 4 different major leagues - the National League, the American Association, the Players League and the American League.

 In 1901, he played for and managed the Milwaukee Brewers, in the American League's inaugural season as a major league.
-He later served stints as skipper of Harvard University (1918-1919), Boston College (1928-1930, a few years after the other Heavenly Twin had done so), the Philadelphia Phillies, Chicago White Sox, and Boston Red Sox and was also on the Red Sox coaching staff in 1932.
+He later served stints as skipper of Harvard University (1918-1919), Boston College (1928-1930, a few years after the other Heavenly Twin had done so), the Philadelphia Phillies, Chicago White Sox, and Boston Red Sox and was also on the Red Sox coaching staff in 1931 and 1939.
 He also scouted for the Red Sox.

 He was not particularly successful as a manager, finishing no higher than 4th in the league in 8 years of managing.
 He had more success managing in the minor leagues.

 Notable Achievements

 - NL Batting Average Leader (1894)